 Since 1980, my work has emerged from deep roots of curiosity about the body as a source of power, pleasure, and wisdom.

-All of this work with my fellow humans - but especially teaching Sexuality Education for ten years - made clear the ways in which we are shaped by and continue to tolerate behavioral constraints derived from cultural expectations.
+All of this work with my fellow humans - but especially teaching Sexuality Education - made clear the ways in which we are shaped by and continue to tolerate behavioral constraints derived from cultural expectations.

 The unforgettable motivator for this book was the annual question from an 8th-grade girl in our Sex Ed classes, "Does sex hurt?"